Rent safe and private dog parks hosted by locals

 • Settle for long periods of time in distracting environments

-• Walk on a loose leash or in a heel command through crowds
+• Walk on a loose leash or in a tight heel, at your side, through crowds

-• Ignore dropped food, prey, and other temptations
+• Leave dropped food, prey, and other temptations alone

-• Be so confident they aren’t bothered by things like sirens and machinery — or at minimum recover quickly from startling events
+• Be so confident they aren’t bothered by things like sirens and machinery (or at bare minimum recover quickly from startling, potentially traumatic events)

-• Keep their attention on you as their owner at all times
+• Keep their attention on you, their handler, at all times

-You can train these behaviors on your own as your dog's handler, or reach out to a professional service dog trainer for expert guidance.
+You can train these behaviors on your own or reach out to a professional service dog trainer for expert guidance.
+(Alternatively, you can apply for a facility dog who has been raised and trained by a service dog organization.)

 Choose what tasks you want your dog to perform